 This prayer celebrates diversity in Jewish life.
-It honors the work of Be’chol Lashon (In Every Tongue) by envisioning a time when we look beyond our differences – gender, skin color, age, sexuality, conversion, observance – to see one House of Israel in service to G-d, our people and tikkun olam.
-It was written at the suggestion of Rabbi Ruth Abusch-Magder, Be’chol Lashon’s rabbi-in-residence.
+It honors the work of Be’chol Lashon (In Every Tongue) by envisioning a time when we look beyond our differences – gender, skin color, age, sexuality, conversion, observance – to see one House of Israel in service to G-d, our people, and tikkun olam.
+I wrote it at the suggestion of Rabbi Ruth Abusch-Magder, Be’chol Lashon’s rabbi-in-residence.
 The organization used it at their family camp and posted it to their website.
-This appears in my new book, Haggadah Companion: Meditations and Readings.
-To listen along, click on the triangle in the bar below.
-The text follows.
+It appears in This Precious Life: Encountering the Divine with Poetry and Prayer from CCAR Press.

 Be’chol Lashon (In Every Tongue)

 In every tongue, in every voice,

 We seek truth

 In every tongue, with every breath,